autodesk-platform-services/aps-aecdatamodel-props-viewer/README.md

 ## Troubleshooting

 1. **Can't see properties for selected element**: Check the console for details.
-It also works for designs that generated `ElementGroups`.
+It only works for designs that generated `ElementGroups`.

 ## License